 - What do you find most challenging about working with children?

-You will also be asked how you would deal with certain situations, for example?
+Furthermore, you will also be asked how you would deal with certain difficult situations, for example:

 - How would you handle a child who didn’t want to participate in activities with other children?